Emperor53-dev/supreme-funicular/README.md

 Bioinformatics & Computational Biology Projects
 A collection of notebooks covering genomic data analysis, RNA-seq workflows, sequence characterization, and machine learning applications in biology.
-Most of this work grew out of projects I’ve been involved in over the years — I put these together to keep things organized and reproducible.
+Most of this work grew out of projects I’ve been involved in over the years.
+I put these together to keep things organized and reproducible.
 Notebooks:
 RNA-seq Exploratory Analysis-
 End-to-end differential expression pipeline — library QC, CPM normalization, PCA, Welch’s t-test with Benjamini-Hochberg correction, volcano plot, and heatmap of top DE genes.